 A well-drafted construction contract cannot be changed unless both parties agree.
-Make sure that the terms are reasonable for you and if not negotiate better terms.
+Make sure that the terms are reasonable for you and, if not, negotiate better terms.
 Your contract should include a scope of work, indemnification, time, warranty, termination, price and payment, dispute resolution, insurance, and legal fees.
-Our contractor attorney in Mobile, Alabama has provided seven ground rules for a solid construction contract.
+Our Birmingham contractor attorney has provided seven ground rules for a solid construction contract.

 Get It in Writing